toddledev/documentation/docs/09-components/01-overview/index.md

 ---

 # Component fundamentals
-Components are the fundamental building blocks of applications in toddle.
+Components are the fundamental building blocks of applications in Nordcraft.
 They let you reuse generic parts of your application and break large applications down into smaller, more manageable pieces.

-# What are components in toddle
+# What are components in Nordcraft
-Components in toddle are self-contained, reusable elements that encapsulate structure, styling and behavior.
+Components in Nordcraft are self-contained, reusable elements that encapsulate structure, styling and behavior.
 They function like tiny web applications on their own, with the ability to:
 - Render elements on a page
 - Store data in variables
 - Call APIs and process data